 Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I , John McCarthy

-Rather than doing things to data entities, think of data
+Rather than acting on data entities, think of data

 entities as having behaviors.
 For instance, rather